runtimeverification/proof-checker/docs/proof-language.md

 `Instantiate n:u8 [metavar_id:u8]*n`
 :   Consume a `Proof` with `instantiate = true` and then n `Pattern`s off the stack, and
-    push the instantiated proof term to the stack, checking wellformedness as needed.
+    push the instantiated proof term to the stack (including instantiated assumptions), checking wellformedness as needed.

 ### Inference rules